danielgafni/dagster-ray/README.md

     pipes_rayjob_client.run(
         context=context,
         ray_job={
-            # RayJob manifest goes here, only .metadata.name is not required and will be generated if not provided
+            # RayJob manifest goes here
+            # .metadata.name is not required and will be generated if not provided
+            # *.container.image is not required and will be set to the current `dagster/image` tag if not provided
             # full reference: https://ray-project.github.io/kuberay/reference/api/#rayjob
             ...
         },